openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 mo --input_model INPUT_MODEL
 ```

-If out-of-the-box conversion (only the *`--input_model`* parameter is specified) is not successful, use the parameters mentioned below for overriding input shapes and cutting the model.
+If the out-of-the-box conversion (only the *`--input_model`* parameter is specified) is not successful, use the parameters mentioned below to override input shapes and cut the model:

 Model Optimizer provides two parameters to override original input shapes for model conversion: *`--input`* and *`--input_shape`*.
 For more information about these parameters, refer to the [Setting Input Shapes](prepare_model/convert_model/Converting_Model.md) guide.